How to Use Twitter

 The official Twitter app is serviceable and includes what most average users need.
-We’ve covered several alternatives, but for taking it to the next level, you’ll want Talon.
+We’ve covered the best Twitter apps for Android , but for taking it to the next level, you’ll want Talon.
 It includes tons of customization options and features Material Design.
 For $3, it’s the best way to supercharge your Android Twitter usage.

 Twitter on iOS

 Twitter’s official iOS app is the same story as its Android app.
 Like macOS, the best alternative Twitter client for your iPhone is TweetBot.
 It’s wildly popular for a reason, and is a worth download for hardcore Twitter users at $5.